Class 7 Transport

 For materials classified as NORM—such as those containing Uranium, Thorium, and their decay products like Radium—safety measures primarily involve appropriate marking, labeling, and placarding of suitable packages and freight containers with specific warning symbols.
 In addition, the transport must be accompanied by specific shipping documents and adherence to a radiation protection program, response plan for potential emergencies etc. The exact requirements can vary significantly based on factors such as:

-(1) The specific activity concentration (measured in Bq/g) and/or total activity (in Bq) of the material,
+(1) The specific activity concentration (Bq/g) and/or total activity (Bq) of the material,

-(2) The dose rate (measured in µSv/h or mSv/h) associated with the package or freight container.
+(2) The dose rate (µSv/h or mSv/h) associated with a package or freight container.

-The stringent nature of these activity limits, as well as the effort necessary for laboratory characterization—such as analyzing the radioisotopic composition—can vary depending on whether a material is still considered "natural" (having only undergone physical processing) or if the natural equilibrium among various radionuclides has been disrupted through chemical or thermal processes.
+The stringent nature of these limits, as well as the effort necessary for radiological characterization can vary depending on whether a material is still considered "natural" (having undergone only physical processing) or if the natural isotopic composition has been disrupted through chemical or thermal processes.

 If the activity levels are not sufficiently low to be exempted from class 7 requirements—often applicable to ores—NORM-containing materials such as processing concentrates typically fall under the following categories: